Oppo Find X2 Pro

 Meet the Oppo Find X2 Pro, a phone that’s not as outwardly flashy as the Find X, but is even more capable.

-I’ve spent a few weeks with the phone since it was revealed, and it has impressed me more than any Oppo phone before it.
+I spent a few weeks with a prerelease phone at launch,then another week five months later with a final production model.
+It continues to impress me more than any Oppo phone before it.
 That’s thanks to advancements in the software and design.
 While it’s not perfect, it’s the first Oppo phone I feel confident recommending.
 Here’s why.

 Oppo’s decision to make the Find X2 Pro more conventional is the right one.
 I miss the madness of the Find X and other Find series phones just as much as the next tech fan, but they weren’t always practical.
 The Find X2 looks normal, perhaps to the point of feeling derivative from the front.
 However, the orange vegan leather back panel and gold accents prove Oppo’s design department still knows how to party.

 The beautifully curved 6.7-inch OLED screen cascades down the sides, but not to the extent you see on the Huawei Mate 30 Pro.
 It’s a subtler, shallower drop that still gives an immersive viewing experience.
 Oppo’s Light Effects notifications use the curved glass to alert you, displaying colored light when you get a call or new message.
 It catches your eye, keeps you informed, and looks cool.